March 3, 2025

 • Strategically place info cards.

-As part of your upload strategy, you’ll also need to create an engaging title, write an optimized description, and input tags to help YouTube users find your video content.
+As part of your upload strategy, craft an engaging title, optimize your description, and use relevant tags to improve discoverability.

 Want to learn how to create and edit YouTube videos that will increase your views?
 Here are some key tips to grow your YouTube channel.